|

 How does in vitro hemolysis relate to in vivo drug-induced toxic hemolysis?

 Cyprotex’s in vitro toxic hemolysis assay is a sensitive and accurate method for predicting toxic hemolysis of a drug.
 However, it should be noted that hemolysis sometimes occurs when blood is drawn.
 This should be taken into account when performing the assay.
-Also, coloured drugs that absorb light at the same wavelength at which the assay is measured (540nm) can lead to false positives.
+Also, colored drugs that absorb light at the same wavelength at which the assay is measured (540 nm) can lead to false positives.